yumyum0035/pruebaTecnica2/README.md

 ## About
 This a techinical test about getting starship info from the Star Wars API (https://swapi.dev/) and displaying it on site.
 It also features a small log in / register system that lets you see the starships if you're logged in.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.
+Generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3, this project was.

 ## Development server